-Format A USB drive simply easy and every user can do this by simply Right click and Select format.
-But sometimes Windows Users face problem this disk is write protected, Can’t format the drive etc. This is because of the USB drive corrupted, have some bad sectors and may be fully infected with a virus which protects to format the drive.
-If you are also Struggling from similar problems You can use Windows command prompt to format write protected Pendrive.
-Here follow below steps to format write protected USB drive using CMD prompt on Windows 10.
+Format A USB drive simply easy and every user can do this by simply Right click and select format.
+But sometimes Windows Users face problems this disk is write protected, Can’t format the drive etc. This is because of the USB drive corrupted, have some bad sectors and may be fully infected with a virus that protects to format the drive.
+If you are also Struggling with similar problems You can use the Windows command prompt to format write protected Pendrive.
+Here follow the below steps to format write protected USB drive using CMD prompt on Windows 10.

 Post Contents :-

 First of all, Check the write protection switch if available